-Free teacher classroom resources suitable for use in history lessons with secondary school children at Key Stage 4 and GCSE in England, Wales and Northern Ireland, and at National 4 and 5 in Scotland.
+Free teacher classroom resources suitable for use in history lessons with secondary school children at Key Stage 3 in England, Wales and Northern Ireland, and at 3rd Level in Scotland.

 A series of short history films celebrating the achievements of some of the greatest icons of the 20th century.

 In this series of short films, Sally Lindsay takes a rare look at the personal loves, losses and political passions that transformed Emmeline Pankhurst from a working mum from Manchester into a militant activist.